 After the molding is complete, the salt is washed out.
 This process dissolves and removes the salt.
-Areas that contained salt grains are left as pores following the process.
+Areas that contained salt grains are left as pores.

 Because of this, it is difficult to predict how the porosity, pore size, and distribution of pores will turn out.

 "For these reasons, porous aluminum, with its simple manufacturing technology, is a valuable alternative.
 The broad range of precisely defined filter grades from 5µm to 250µm can differentiate the application accurately.
-The extra strong cast interface between porous and non-porous parts opens up a wide range of different applications," states porous-aluminium.com.
+The extra strong cast interface between porous and non-porous parts opens up a wide range of different applications," explains a site concerned about the topic.

-Some of the main differences between porous aluminum and metal foam are as follows, according to porous-aluminium.com:
+Some of the main differences between porous aluminum and metal foam are as follows:

 Is stainless steel porous?

 "Austenitic stainless steels are frequently used in biomedical applications, such as orthopedic implants, due to properties like high corrosion and fatigue resistance as well as high fracture toughness.
-In addition to biocompatibility, these properties are important in the selection and adaptation of material for biomedical applications," notes a materials research article on researchgate.net.
+In addition to biocompatibility, these properties are important in the selection and adaptation of material for biomedical applications," notes an article on researchgate.net.